zionleee/Valorant-Tracker/README.md

 ## Why I am passionate about this project
 I started playing Valorant, a 5v5 competitive FPS game, in the summer of 2021.
 I was instantly hooked on the game.
 I started in Iron 1 and have managed to climb to Diamond 2.
-I am very passionate and interested in Valorant, thus, I choose to use it as the basis for my term project.
+I am very passionate and interested in Valorant, thus, I chose to use it as the basis for my term project.
 As a Valorant player, I am always looking for ways to improve, therefore, I want to build a Valorant performance tracker in order to record and check on my progress.